mnylc/mnylc.github.io/_posts/jobs/2017-03-16-FULL-TIME-BI-LINGUAL-LIBRARIAN--WEST-ORANGE-PUBLIC-LIBRARY-WEST-ORANGE-PUBLIC-LIBRARY.markdown

 layout: post
 title:  "Full Time Bi-Lingual Librarian - West Orange Public Library - West Orange Public Library"
 date:   2017-03-16
-excerpt: " West Orange Public Library is looking for a bi-lingual Spanish/English Librarian to join our staff and provide outreach to West Orange’s thriving Hispanic Community.
+excerpt: "West Orange Public Library is looking for a bi-lingual Spanish/English Librarian to join our staff and provide outreach to West Orange’s thriving Hispanic Community.
 West Orange is a diverse community of around 47,000 people 16 miles from NYC.
-29% of West Orange residents are foreign born, and 33% speak a language other than English.
-Approximately 43% of those have limited English proficiency.
-In total around 16% of West Orange’s population speaks Spanish at home.
-The largest concentration of Spanish speakers live within walking distance of the library.
-We would like a Spanish speaker in order to fully meet the needs of the Hispanic community."
+29% of West Orange residents are foreign born, and 33% speak a..."
 tag: job
 ---